 FMSV Data Feed

 FMSV data feed provides information related to FMS Vendors.
 Data Feeds are provided as a Daily, Weekly and Monthly feeds.
-Daily and Weekly feeds have incremental vendor information that have changed in FMS/3 but monthly data feed is a full extract of the vendor Information.
-As a combination of these files could be received the same day, it is imperative to process these in the same order of creation.
+Daily and Weekly feeds have incremental vendor information that have changed in FMS/3 since the last extract of the same type but monthly data feed is a full extract of the active vendor Information.
+As a combination of these files could be received the same day, it is imperative to process these in the same order of creation based on the timestamp in the FMSV feed file name .
 For this purpose a data load is created for each file in the order of creation.

 FMSV Data File Includes information related to Vendor, Vendor Business Type, Vendor Address & Address Type.
 These four sets of data is identified by record type field (V for vendor, M for business type, A for address and T for address type).
 For each Vendor record, there is zero, one, or more Vendor Business Type records, and one or more Vendor Address records.
 For each Vendor Address record, there are one or more Vendor Address Type records.
 There is 1 staging table and 1 invalid table for each of these 4 data sets.